 Extension contacts

 Prompt and effective transfer of agricultural technologies largely depends on regular extension contact between farmers and various change agents.
 Frequent interactions with these agents significantly motivate farmers to adopt new and improved farming practices.
 Moreover, such consistent engagement encourages farmers' active participation in decision-making processes related to agricultural development.
 The categorization of respondents based on the frequency and nature of their extension contacts is presented in Table 1.
 Majority of the farmer found to have medium (70.00%) extension contacts followed by high (20.00%) and low (10.00 %) extension contacts.
-These observations are in line with Wetal et. al (2023), Khalangre and Suryawanshi (2023) and Manjunath et al (2020).
+These observations are in line with Wetal et. al (2023), Khalangre and Suryawanshi (2023) and Manjunath et. al (2020).

 Knowledge, Adoption, and Access to Support Services and Resources